“I need help” was what I said when my friend answered his phone on Christmas Eve. Without skipping a beat, he replied, “OK. What can I do?“

 I’ll spare you the details of how Bruce coached me over the next hour troubleshooting my furnace and trying to fix the problem.
 Let’s just say it involved him walking me through a methodical, step by step procedure that included climbing in and out of my attic half a dozen times, checking drain lines, dissembling the furnace to try to read diagnostic lights, me reading the manual to him, etc.

-Picture a kindergarten kid (me) describing what he was doing and seeing to repair a car engine while talking to an engineer on the phone and you’ll get an idea of what Bruce went through with me for an hour.
+Picture a kindergartener getting a remote diagnosis and repair guidance from an advanced engineer over the phone and you’ll get an idea of what Bruce went through with me for an hour.

 At the end of the hour, we had found the problem and fixed it.
 The furnace roared to life and hot air began blowing through my ducts.